DutchVandaline/Pequod/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Key Features
 🦊 You can add up to 4 animals.
-These animals are suffering from plastic garbages.
+These animals are suffering from plastic garbages. <br/>
 🪴 You can add up to 8 habits.
-When you finish your habit, you can get points and time for your animal.
+When you finish your habit, you can get points and time for your animal.<br/>
 ☕ You can collect garbage from 'Tragedy Screen'.
 Garbages are floating on the surface of the sea.
-You can change 10 items for 1 point.
+You can change 10 items for 1 point.<br/>
 🚀 Artificial Intelligence verifies your photo and check whether it matches to the habit or not.
-You have to take photo right there.
+You have to take photo right there.<br/>

 <img src="https://github.com/user-attachments/assets/7f15a1f3-65ca-4ae7-912a-4b3ccd8533bd"  width="250" height="250"/>
 <img src="https://github.com/user-attachments/assets/e8c4e3cb-f104-434a-aa85-7c6a830e7427"  width="250" height="250"/>